torbsd/torbsd.github.io/testing-tb.md

 Spew output from TB is useful for investigating problems, or for finding problems that are not necessarily apparent to an end-user running TB.

-To save spew to a file in the home directory, run start-tor-browser from an xterm(1) window:
+To save spew to a file in the home directory, run tor-browser from an xterm(1) window:

     $ /usr/local/bin/start-tor-browser >~/20160101-spew0

-* does /usr/local/bin/start-tor-browser perform correct setup, such as a populated $HOME/.tor-browser?

-* does /usr/local/bin/tor-browser work on subsequent uses?

-* general web-perusing
+* is a $HOME/.tor-browser created and correctly populated?

 * visit specific "check" sites, such as [https://check.torproject.org/](https://check.torproject.org/) and [https://ip-check.info/](https://ip-check.info/)